sudarshansudarshan/joc/Faq.md

 The workshop will be held on 22nd and 23rd July,2024 , the Monday and the Tuesday.

+**2. What would be future incentives?**

+Top participants in the workshop will get an exclusive chance to be part of premium **Coder's High Association** and we'll give you special access to the future incentives by our organisation.

-**2. Would we get any certificate?**
+**3. Would we get any certificate?**

-Yes, we'll be providing you the certificates of completion at the end.
+Yes, we'll be providing you the certificates of completion at the end of the workshop.

-**3. What is the limit on the number of students who can attend this workshop?**
+**4. What is the limit on the number of students who can attend this workshop?**

 While we strive to welcome as many students as possible, please note that we have a limited number of seats available.
 We encourage early registration to secure your spot in the workshop.